High-Performance-Computing/Project/MobileNetArchitecture.md

 ## MobileNetV2

-The first architecture was updated with <a href="https://arxiv.org/abs/1801.04381">MobileNetV2: Inverted Residuals and Linear Bottlenecks</a> by Mark Sandler, Andrew Howard, Menglong Zhu, Andrey Zhmoginov, Liang-Chieh Chen.
+<p align="justify"> The first architecture was updated with <a href="https://arxiv.org/abs/1801.04381">MobileNetV2: Inverted Residuals and Linear Bottlenecks</a> by Mark Sandler, Andrew Howard, Menglong Zhu, Andrey Zhmoginov, Liang-Chieh Chen.
 The network design is based on MobileNetV1 and significantly improves its accuracy.
-The main contribution of MobileNetV2 is a novel layer module: **the inverted residual with linear bottleneck**.
+The main contribution of MobileNetV2 is a novel layer module: **the inverted residual with linear bottleneck**. </p>

+Here is the illustrations for standard convolutions and depthwise separable convolutions used in the paper:

 ![](Regular_Convolution.png)

 ![](Separable_Convolution.png)

+diagonally hatched texture indicates layers that do not contain non-linearities.
+The last (lightly colored) layer indicates the beginning of the next block.

 ![](BottleNeckConvolution.png)